dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

-As NodePorts are the externally advertised way of connecting to services (and a NodePort uniquely identifies a service, whereas an internal port number may not), it makes sense to express {{site.prodname}} policy to expose or secure particular Services in terms of the corresponding NodePorts.
-But that is only possible if the {{site.prodname}} policy is applied before DNAT changes the NodePort to something else.
+As NodePorts are the externally advertised way of connecting to services (and a NodePort uniquely identifies a service, whereas an internal port number may not), it makes sense to express {{site.tseeprodname}} policy to expose or secure particular Services in terms of the corresponding NodePorts.
+But that is only possible if the {{site.tseeprodname}} policy is applied before DNAT changes the NodePort to something else.
 Hence this kind of policy needs `preDNAT` set to `true`.

 In addition to being applied before any DNAT, the enforcement of pre-DNAT